FuelLabs/proxy-chunks-minimal-example/README.md

 #### [SRC-14 Simple Upgradeable Proxies](https://docs.fuel.network/docs/sway-standards/src-14-simple-upgradeable-proxies/)

-The SRC-14 standard is similar to upgradeable proxies in Ethereum like UUPS, where an implementation/target contract is stored in storage of the proxy contract and all calls are delegated to it.
+The SRC-14 standard is similar to upgradeable proxies in Ethereum like [UUPS](https://eips.ethereum.org/EIPS/eip-1822), where an implementation/target contract is stored in storage of the proxy contract and all calls are delegated to it.
+Unlike in [UUPS](https://eips.ethereum.org/EIPS/eip-1822), this standard requires that the upgrade function is part of the proxy and not its target.
+This prevents irrecoverable updates if a proxy is made to point to another proxy and no longer has access to upgrade logic.

 In FuelVM, this behavior is implemented using the `LDC` instruction, which Sway's `std::execution::run_external` leverages to mimic EVM's `delegatecall`, allowing execution of instructions from another contract while retaining the original contract's storage context.